-For people with attentional difficulties such as ADHD, everyday life can feel like an endless cycle of challenging tasks.
-You make it to your work meeting for which you prepared extensively, only to realize that you left your notes at your home.
-You find that your friends and family are frustrated with your forgetfulness or inconsistently, even though you feel like you are doing everything that you can to make things work.
-Even more confusing to most is that you may have the highest IQ, the best job or education, be the most creative person at work, and yet there are small tasks left undone or things that go missing that seem to constantly fall through the cracks.
+For people with attentional difficulties and those who struggle with Attention Deficit Hyperactivity Disorder (ADHD), everyday life can feel like an endless cycle of challenging tasks.
+You make it to your work meeting for which you prepared extensively, only to realize that you left your notes at home.
+Your friends and family are frustrated with your forgetfulness or inconsistency, even though you feel like you’re doing everything you can to make things work.
+Even more confusing, you may have a very high IQ, the best job or education, score extremely high on certain tests, and yet small tasks are left undone, items go missing, or things seem to constantly fall through the cracks.